Restoring Veeam Agent Backup to Hyper-V VM

 - Since LVM volume group is a logical entity that spans across the physical disks, Veeam Agent treats the original disk and the LVM volume group as separate entities.
-Therefore, Veeam Agent will restore the original disk and the LVM volume group as 2 separate disks.
+Therefore, Veeam Backup & Replication will restore the original disk and the LVM volume group as 2 separate disks.
 This way, all data, including the data within the LVM volume group, is accurately restored.

 Restore to Hyper-V VM